azat-co/practicalnode/chapter2/chapter2.md

 })
 ```

 As you can see, developers have to do *a lot* of manual work themselves, such as interpreting HTTP methods and URLs into routes, and parsing input and output data.
+And I didn't even use URL parameters such as /message/ID.
+Not nice!

 Express.js solves these and many other problems as abstraction and code organization.
 The framework provides a model-view-controller-like (MVC-like) structure for your web apps with a clear separation of concerns (views, routes, models).